Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_ammo_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_ammo_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_ammo_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_ammo_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_ammo_affectbuymenu_ - Default: 0 - Whether it gives buy menu weapons infinite ammo too.

 ## Infinite Credits for Everyone!